-The world of databases and, Big Data analysis in particular, largely make use of the paradigm introduced with NoSQL.
+The world of databases in general, and of Big Data analysis in particular, largely make use of the paradigm introduced by NoSQL.
 One of its major achievements is to allow for a more flexible approach in terms of data structure.
 A widely known representative of this approach is MongoDB (Mongo = humongous).
-NoSQL, which is an abbreviation for ‘Not only SQL’, offers the possibility to have data sets (collections) that consist of entries which might share only a minute set of properties but each one has some extra properties that are important to it and are stored together.
+NoSQL, which is an abbreviation for ‘Not only SQL’, offers the possibility to have data sets (collections) that consist of entries which might have a few properties in common.
+But each also has some extra properties that are important to it and are stored together.
 Here is a quick example of what different entries from the same collection could look like:

 Unfortunately, this flexibility comes with two trade-offs when implementing and actually using MongoDB.
 First, there is the problem of incompatibility with ANSI-SQL and its derivatives.
-Clearly, if there is no tabled structure and not all entries from a collection have a specific property then you cannot use a typical SQL syntax:
+Clearly, if there aren’t any tables and not all entries from a collection have a specific property then you cannot use a typical SQL syntax:

 But a more serious drawback is the hardship you have to undergo if you want to combine a MongoDB collection with a regular relational database and evaluate it.
-This is, strictly speaking, possible but it requires a lot of time because special processes are needed that allow for transformation of the given NoSQL database so that you have a common data model, which suits your needs.
+This is, strictly speaking, possible but it requires a lot of time because special processes are needed that allow for transformations of the given NoSQL database so that you have a common data model, which suits your needs.